jnappy/git-and-github-practice/dat_prework.md

 * Classroom: (Number)

 ### Introductions
-1. [ ] In order for us to get to know you, please fill out this [Student Profile Survey] before the first class.
+1. [ ] Fill out this [Student Profile Survey] in order for us to get to know you.
-2. [ ] Please also complete this [Preliminary Skills Survey] in order to help us place you in complementary groups.
+2. [ ] Complete this [Preliminary Skills Survey] in order to help us place you in complementary groups.

 ### Accounts
-1. [ ] Create a Github account
+1. [ ] Create a Github account, if you don't already have one.
-2. [ ] Create a Slack / Hipchat account
+2. [ ] Create a Slack / Hipchat account and download the desktop/mobile apps.

 ### Installations
 The following instructions assume you are using a Mac.
 If you are a Linux or PC user, please review specific instructions for your environment.
 If you have any problems, come to class ~30 min early on the first day and our TAs will help you get set up: